executablebooks/meta/docs/blog/2024-05-20-jupyter-book-myst.md

 **Functionality.** Broad functionality of Jupyter Book v2 should be nearly the same as v1, with additional capabilities as well.
 There may be some short-term regressions in functionality for less-used features, and we aim to grow these back over time as users request.

-To ease this process, the Executable Books team will author a migration guide and develop tooling to minimise the number of manual actions required to be taken by the user.
+To ease this process, the Executable Books team will author a migration guide and develop tooling to minimize the number of manual actions required to be taken by the user.

 ## What this means for Sphinx extension users

 The [Executable Books](https://executablebooks.org) organization will remain the stewards of the Sphinx-based stack, and we anticipate continuing support and development of the Sphinx ecosystem of tools, likely with a focus on supporting the open source developer community rather than the broader “scientific communication” community.
 These projects are strongly supported by open-source contributors, and we hope that this continues alongside work from the Executable Books team.
 Some Executable Books tools will likely slow their development (e.g., [`MyST-NB`](https://myst-nb.readthedocs.io)), while more heavily-used tools will likely continue to evolve and improve (e.g., [`myst-parser`](https://myst-parser.readthedocs.io), which now powers a large part of the markdown experience in Sphinx).
-We recognise that there is an on-going need for these tools, and will continue working to ensure their long-lived success for the developer community.
+We recognize that there is an on-going need for these tools, and will continue working to ensure their long-lived success for the developer community.

 ## How can I follow along?